Back to main site

 Put simply, the fiscal platform on which our workers stand is sturdy and strong.

-Thank you as always to the excellent job that is done by the members of FARM – Cherie Van Wensveen, Alison McRae and Debra Jackson - and to all the Micah Projects finance staff, including Mark Cranny and Julie King.
+Thank you as always to the excellent job that is done by the members of FARM – Cherie Van Wensveen, Alison McRae and Debora Jackson - and to all the Micah Projects finance staff, including Mark Cranny and Julie King.

 –Damien Atkinson, FARM Committee Chair